 - Pasargadae, built by Cyrus the Great, founder of the Achaemedian Empire in around 546 BCE.
 His tomb, private palace and audience palace still survive.

 - Persepolis, known locally as Takht-e Jamshid (‘Jamshid’s Throne’), after a legendary king.
 It’s undoubtedly one of the highlights of a visit to Iran, a vast array of magnificent ruins conveying the splendour of Achaemenid Persia.
 Persepolis is renowned for its monumental architecture, urban planning, construction technology and art.
 Work began when Darius the Great took the throne in 518 BCE, and later kings including Xerxes I and II and Artaxerxes I, II and III all made additions.
 Eventually it spread over 125,000sqm and was one of four cities at the heart of an empire that spread from the Indus River to Ethiopia.
 During the annual Nowruz (New Year) celebrations, subjects came from across the empire to pay homage and tribute to their kings.
 Alexander the Great burned Persepolis to the ground in 330 BCE, and it was lost for centuries under dust and sand until excavations in the 1930s.
 Although Alexander’s historians wrote of its total destruction, significant areas of the centre remain – along with some of the greatest sculpture found in Iran today.
-(To read more about Persepolis, click here.)
+(We have another article on the Persepolis)

 - Naqsh-e Rostam, the magnificent royal tombs, are hewn out of a cliff high about the ground.
 They are thought to contain the tombs of Darius II, Ataxerxes I, Darius I and Xerxes I. The openings lead to chambers for bone storage, once the carrion birds had cleaned them up.
 The reliefs above the openings show the kings standing at fire altars, supported by figures representing their subject nations.
 Eight Sassanian stone reliefs are cut into the cliff, depicting scenes of imperial conquests and royal ceremonies.